 Your body is made up of 50–70% water.
 Think about that for a moment.
 We typically think of ourselves as solid, as tissue and bone.
 But we’re not—we’re mostly liquid.
 We’re more like islands of interconnected tissue and bone floating in an inner sea.

 In essence, the body is like a giant, fluid-filled sac.
 And it doesn’t take much to get the fluids in that sac to rock.
 Indeed, the movement of our inner sea is not so different from its oceanic roots.
 It has faster waves near the surface and slower, deeper tides.
-When I put my hands on a body, or tune in from a distance, I can feel those waves and tides.
+When I put my hands on a body as a craniosacral therapist, or tune in from a distance, I can feel those waves and tides.

 Feeling the fluid tide